 Also keep in mind that grades still matter in senior year.
 Don't slack!

 Secondly, start doing an extracurricular activity now.
 Choose one that you can be very involved in over the course of senior year and in which you can make a real impact (again, make this a quantifiable one where you can actually list what you have achieved).
 If you wait until the application deadline for most schools, this will give you 5 months of an activity.
 While that's not great, it's better than nothing, especially if you can show how you've made a difference and how it has changed you.

 Continue doing the activity for the rest of your senior year.
 If you end up appealing a rejection in the spring, it will work in your favor to have continued the activity.

-Don’t lie on your application.
-If you have chosen to not do anything outside of the classroom, then you shouldn’t try to fix that with dishonesty.
-And if your colleges find out, they may decide to rescind any offers they made based on who you misrepresented yourself to be.
+Don't lie on your application.
+If you've chosen to not do anything outside of the classroom, then you shouldn't try to fix that with dishonesty.
+If your colleges find out, they may decide to rescind any offers they made based on who you misrepresented yourself to be.